 The authors extend their thanks to all who gave time to review this document and make suggestions for improvements.
-This includes nurses (health visitors, school nurses, learning disability nurses, specialist continence nurses), representatives of education departments in the governments of the devolved nations, parents, special educational needs co-ordinators and welfare support officers in schools, school governors and others.
+This includes nurses (health visitors, school nurses, learning disability nurses, specialist continence nurses), representatives of the governments of the devolved nations, parents, special educational needs co-ordinators and welfare support officers in schools, school governors and others.